UtaUtaUtau/nnsvs-db-converter/README.md

   --max-sp-length float, -S float
                         The maximum length for silences (pau) to turn into SP.
 Ignored when breath detection is enabled.
-Only here for fallback. (default: 0.5) --language-def path, -L path
+Only here for fallback. (default: 0.5) --audio-sample-rate int, -r int
+                        The sample rate to put the audio files in.
+If the sample rates do not match it will be converted to this sample rate.
+Enter 0 to ignore sample rates. (default: 44100) --language-def path, -L path
                         The path of the language definition .json file.
 If present, phoneme numbers will be added.
                         (default: None)